Jihyeonbae/UNGDC/docs/topic_modeling.md

 saved resulted in 0120
 removed stop words, punctuations, stemming, numbers, changed to lower cases ran topic modeling across the entire corpus, not just sovereignty.

+## Trial 10: duration 1945:2022, entire corpus, interval 10, 10 topics
+saved results in 0203

+I removed additional stop words (Will and must)

+## Trial 10
+saved results in 0120_replicate trying to update lda_generator with new functions replacing deprecated options from quanteda package.

+New function generated too specific terms for each topic.
+To debug the issue, this reran the same code from LDA_trial7.R